Tokyo Fall Foliage Tours

 RIKUGIEN ILLUMINATION

-November 28-December 9 evening lighting—maple leaves lit from below, pond reflections, projection mapping creating different mood than daytime.
+typically late November through early December evening lighting—maple leaves lit from below, pond reflections, projection mapping creating different mood than daytime.

 Garden maple peak colors